 Even if you qualify for one of these concessions, you may still receive a generic notification message advising you of a default – you won’t get charged a penalty but this is HMRC’s way of trying to educate you.

-In addition, if you do not submit your payroll information on time, HMRC can make an estimation of what you owe based on your previous PAYE submission history.
+In addition, if you do not submit your payroll information on time, HMRC can make an estimation of what PAYE you would owe based on your previous PAYE submission history.
 You can find out more about this on GOV.UK although we have not heard of this power being used very often.

 Please note that where one of the concessions does not apply, late filing penalties will still not be charged if the taxpayer has a reasonable excuse.
 HMRC have suggested that they will accept reasonable excuses from taxpayers who are generally compliant without further investigation.
 This is so that they can concentrate their efforts on the more serious defaulters on a risk-assessed basis.